 - Judge Austin expects the parties and counsel to act professionally and to comply with all applicable rules of court.
 Judge Austin will order sanctions when appropriate, particularly for serious or repeated violations.

 - Exhibits are to be pre-marked.
 Counsel is admonished to lay the proper foundation.

 - Judge Austin places great emphasis on establishing an environment that allows attorneys to effectively try cases and that ensures that clients feel they are being treated fairly.

 - Court Reporters & Translators

-- Certified translators are required.
+- Certified interpreters are required.
 Follow Local Rules.

 - Computers in the Courtroom